SamJ083/assessment-half-life-toolkit/README.md

   <img src="diagrams/vendor-risk-workflow.png" width="700">
 </p>

-The workflow illustrates how vendor assessments transition from onboarding activities to continuous monitoring and periodic reassessment.
+The workflow illustrates how vendor assessments transition from onboarding activities to continuous monitoring and periodic reassessment using the Assessment Half-Life methodology.

 ---